po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

 * In the open MongoDB shell, do the following:

-  * 🔑 To create a database, we select the new database using the `USE` command and give it a name.
+  * 🔑 To create a database, we select the new database using the `use` command and give it a name.

     ```sh
     use mygroceryDB;